Z14Do/Z14Do/README.md

 **`Data Science (Developer/Web Scraper/Analyst)`**

-I am a Software Engineer with a passion for Data Science and Python development, excited to learn new things and gain more experience, always looking forward to the future to develop myself.
+I am a Software Engineer with a passion for Data Science, ML and DL. <br>
+excited to learn new things and gain more experience, always looking forward to the future to develop myself.

 ---